The 2021 course has been cancelled – applications for 2022 will open in January 2022.

 To apply for the CBA Advocacy Scholarship, please complete the application form and return to Aaron J Dolan, together with a covering letter or Email explaining your reasons for applying.

-A copy of the 2017 programme is available here.
+A copy of the 2019 programme is available here

-The deadline for the submission of your application form and reference is Friday 6 July 2018.
+The deadline for the submission of application forms and references is Friday 3rd July 2020.